zzulueta/mslearn-ai-agents/Instructions/04-semantic-kernel.md

 1. Review the code in the file.
 It contains:
     - Some **import** statements to add references to commonly used namespaces
-    - A *main* function that defines data for an expense claim (in a real application, this would likely be submitted as a file) and then calls...
+    - A *main* function that loads a file containing expenses data, asks the user for instructions, and and then calls...
-    - A **create_expense_claim** function in which the code to create and use your agent must be added
+    - A **process_expenses_data** function in which the code to create and use your agent must be added
     - An **EmailPlugin** class that includes a kernel function named **send_email**; which will be used by your agent to simulate the functionality used to send an email.

 1. At the top of the file, after the existing **import** statement, find the comment **Add references**, and add the following code to reference the namespaces in the libraries you'll need to implement your agent: